CashewSan/Central-Economy/README.md

        - TIER3
        - TIER4
 6. Save CE_ItemData.conf file
-7. Launch server, and item spawns should populate!
+7. Launch server, and item spawns should populate over time!

 ### Things to Keep in Mind
 - On Everon, there are roughly 4600 spawn points.
 This means for a good item spawning experience, you'll want more than that (~4600) total combined of the item nominals, preferably way more so the spawners have more variety to choose from.
 So keep that in mind with the second note here below.
 - I **HIGHLY** recommend adjusting the nominal and minimum values for each item in the CE_ItemData.conf, otherwise it'll be a poor experience as everything by default has an equal chance of spawning in their respective locations.
-- The spawning system is currently set to spawn one item every 0.1 seconds starting on server start, then once every spawner has been cycled, it gets upped to spawning 1 item every second.
-- If the system stalls on trying to spawn an item, it'll automatically move to checking for items every second too prevent performance usage for no reason.
 - While the spawning system is performing, you shouldn't really see *too* terribly much of a performance hit (from my testing), but if you do experience too much performance degradation, please report it!
+- If spawning is too slow, you can lower the spawn rate interval in your world's **CE_WorldValidationComponent**.
+By default, it's set to spawn an item every 0.5 seconds, lowering it will result in items spawning faster, but at a cost of performance!

 ## PLANNED FEATURES
 - Add default Arland map tiers.